JacquiGreenland/CubeMate/README.md

 As a practical guide:

-- **5–6 kg without counterweight** is a realistic luggable-use region for many imaging systems;
+- **5–6 kg without counterweight** is a realistic upper limit for luggable-use;
 - around **10 kg** is a sensible design target for the current luggable configuration with appropriate counterweights;
-- larger loads may be possible with counterweighting and careful setup;
+- larger loads may be possible with a combination of counterweighting and careful setup;
 - future Type 17 or larger strain-wave-drive variants could increase the available torque substantially.

 For astrophotography, guiding performance is a more useful measure than whether the mount can simply carry a given mass.